Bioconductor/BiocStickers/README.md

 # Stickers for some Bioconductor packages

 This repository contains stickers for some Bioconductor packages.
-Fork this repo and create a pull request if you would like to add a sticker for your package too or if you would like to modify existing ones.
+Fork this repo and create a pull request if you would like to add a sticker for your package too.
+If you would like to modify existing ones, please open an issue and discuss changes with the sticker maintainer.

 To start with a new sticker you might want to use the template [template.xcf](template/template.xcf) (gimp format) or you might want